Request for two plug-ins

-#4 Updated by Gina Cherry about 4 years ago
+#4 Updated by Gina Cherry over 4 years ago

 Well, I have no experience with this, so I will rely on the expertise of the two of you.
 Would either approach be easier to update?
 The code that David sent you is part of the customization we would like to do, and it's functionality that we need sooner rather than later, but we will be adding a bit more to it in the coming months...

 #5 Updated by Boone Gorges over 4 years ago

 In https://github.com/cuny-academic-commons/cac/commit/60e5eb37eb3769092db4af6a62f3af40aef3d834, I added the custom plugin, and whitelisted it for acert, acertdev, and acertdev2.
 The plugin, called "ACERT Custom", will be available to activate on those sites (and only those sites) after tonight's release.